-College & Career Readiness: Using various metrics, this indicator measures the proportion of students in a high school's graduation cohort who are college or career ready.
+College & Career Readiness: Using various metrics, this indicator measures the percent of students in a high school's graduation cohort who are college or career ready.
+This indicator applies only to high schools.

 School Climate: This indicator captures teachers' and students' perceptions of the school's climate and quality as reported on the South Carolina School Climate survey, which has been given to teachers, students, and families in the state for more than 20 years.
 This indicator applies to elementary, middle, and high schools.